-You may have noticed that when you go into a supermarket to buy the two staples of milk and bread that they are always at opposite ends of the store (except in Aldi where they are next to one another).
+You may have noticed that when you go into a supermarket to buy the two staples of milk and bread that they are always at opposite ends of the store.
 This is so you pick up the bread, walk past everything else in the store to get to the milk, see something that catches your eye and spend more than you had planned to.

 Service stations have impulse buys (most noticeably chocolate bars and lollies) right next to the cash register.
 Most people who complain about the high cost of fuel don’t even realise that they have wasted money buying something on impulse that they neither needed, nor wanted until they saw it.
 Or until the person behind the counter asks “Would you like two Kit Kats for $3?”
 I like to answer that question with an inappropriately loud voice and fake smile – “Why yes, yes I would like two Kit Kats for $3!”, and then turn around and walk back to my car without buying them.

 If you find you are unable to stop yourself from buying things on impulse, only take the cash you need to spend on your planned shopping, leaving the rest at home.
 Keep $20 emergency money in the car, under the spare tyre.
 Take only the shopping bags you plan to fill, once they are filled with the things on your list you are not tempted to impulse buy.

-Or shop from home by using home shopping from supermarkets that offer this service over the internet as there are a few who do.
-Coles has a service called Click & Collect where you purchase groceries online then pick them up yourself at a specified location.
+Or shop from home by using the delivery or collection service from supermarkets that offer this as there are a few who do.
+Coles has Coles Online where you purchase groceries online then pick them up yourself at a specified location or have them delivered.
 Not all Coles stores offer it, however it is available in all states and terrotories.
-Not to be outdone, Woolworths offers the same online service, except that’s it’s “free”. *Note* The service might be free, but the grocery items will be marked up by an average of about 7% for online shopping at the big two supermarkets, and they have minimum spend amounts for free delivery.
+Not to be outdone, Woolworths offers the same service, except that’s it’s “free”. *Note* The service might be free, but the grocery items will be marked up by an average of about 7% for online shopping at the big two supermarkets, and they have minimum spend amounts for free delivery.